Is the IB easier than A-Levels in Singapore? - Australian International School (AIS)

 With that in mind, read on to learn more about both qualifications so that you can gain a clearer understanding to make an informed decision.

-What is IB?
+What Is the IB?

 It is known for its high academic standards and mission to develop global citizens of the 21st century, with a curriculum that places great emphasis on cultivating creativity and imagination.
+According to the International Baccalaureate Organisation, over 200,000 students worldwide completed the IB Diploma in 2025, achieving a global average score of 30.58 out of 45 and an 81% pass rate.

-What is A-Levels?
+What Are A-Levels?

 Commonly taken by students in the UK, the A-Levels (also known as Advanced Levels) are qualifications in particular subjects that are usually the final academic courses taken before university.

-A-levels are assessed using a set of examinations that take place after two years of studying.
+A-Levels are assessed using a set of examinations that take place after two years of studying.
+Although they are a UK-based qualification, the A-Levels are widely accepted worldwide.

-1. Understand the curriculum & structure
+1. Understand the Curriculum and Structure

 Both the IB and A-Levels span two years, but while A-Levels focus on three or four subjects and in-depth subject specialisation, the IB covers six subjects, including Theory of Knowledge (TOK), Extended Essay (EE), and Creativity, Activity, Service (CAS).

 This structure helps develop leadership, critical thinking, and research skills, preparing students for university and beyond.
+Universities consistently report that IB graduates demonstrate stronger independent research skills and time management abilities.

 The A-Levels offer more flexibility in subject selection and provide two exam dates each year, allowing students to choose based on their schedules.

 In contrast, the IB requires consistency in internal assessments and coursework, including extended essays, to achieve a good final mark.
 Along with final exams, these components influence the overall grade, often involving months of independent research.
+This balanced assessment approach better reflects the continuous evaluation students will experience at university.

-2. The student experience and workload
+2. The Student Experience and Workload

 Should you decide to sit for the A-Levels, you’ll be studying in a more traditional classroom setting and taking notes in lessons and lectures which you would later refer to when you study or prepare for exams.